troyhill/EvergladesEBM/README.md

-Analytical tools supporting ecosystem based management in south Florida

 ## What you have here

-`EvergladesEBM` is an R package with analytical tools supporting ecosystem based management in south Florida.
+`EvergladesEBM` is an R package to support ecosystem based management in south Florida.